RahulSDeshpande/tyriar.github.io/p/about.md

 I enjoyed gaming so much, at 10 years of age I investigated how I would go about creating them.
 So I hit the internet and came across game development tools like RPG Maker and GameMaker.
 Eventually I started to feel confined by the limits that these tools imposed on me and wanted more control, this naturally led me to more sophisticated platforms like VB, [Java][1], C, C++ and later [C#][2].
 When I entered high school, any classes on computer programming seemed trivial to me and I'd always score top with very little effort.

 My early career focus was largely been towards .NET and web development.
-Currently I'm working with C++ and [Java][1] for [Android development][4].
-At home I keep up to date on everything web development related with some Android work on the side.
+Currently I'm primarily working on Chromium, Blink and Telemetry for the cloud-backed Silk Browser.
+At home I keep up to date on everything web development by writing for my blog.

 {% include post-image.html class="right-col" alt="Commander Keen 4 screenshot" src="/images/p/about/commander-keen-4.png" %}